Zi-SH/ffxiv-tools/README.md

 # FFXIV Tools
-Tools for installing and configuring FFXIV and ACT on Linux
+Tools for installing and configuring FFXIV and ACT on Linux.
+**This version is specifically for the WINE 6 version of XIVLauncher only.**

 # Usage